DmitrySiniukov/EnterpriseCourseWork/README.md

-This is a course work for Additional sections of Operations Research.
+The course work for Software Engineering.
-It solves an optimal scheduling problem for parallel machines and tasks with arbitrary deadlines.
+The program's main purpose is to schedule works of an enterprise.